Balvinder90/thesimpletaskmanager-public/README.md

 The project focuses on authentication flows, client-side state management, and user-friendly task organization features.

 ## Supabase Rate Limits
-Due to Supabases built in rate limits, some sign up and password reset confirmations may not be sent in time which means users sometimes won't be able to sign up or reset their passwords in time due to the OTP expiring.
-A workaround is in place in the form of anonymous logins so anyone can use the app without actually making an account.
+Due to Supabase’s built-in rate limits, some sign-up and password reset emails may be delayed.
+As a result, email confirmations can expire before users are able to complete the process, preventing successful sign-ups or password resets.
+To address this, the app supports anonymous logins, allowing anyone to use the app without creating an account.

 ---